 Unfortunately, sometimes children do have accidents or become unwell whilst they are at school and we need to call you.
 It can add to your child’s distress if we are unable to contact you.
 Please ensure that we have up to date contact telephone numbers for you and tell us straight away if these change.

-Children should be in the playground ready to line up by 9.00a.m.
+The school gates open at 8:45am, children should be in class and registered by 9am.
 It is important to develop good habits by arriving punctually every day.

 Bring your child to school on time.
 Arriving late can mean that your child misses important information about the lesson.
 It can also be embarrassing for your child and is disruptive for the class.